gajjarHari/gajjarHari.github.io/README.md

-# Creating a static Website
+# Creating a static Website for Resume

 ### Purpose:
 1. Describe how to create a static website using Markdown and GitHub.
 2. Refer to Etter's book to explain why the step is important.

 ### Prerequisites:
 You must be able to create a text file using Markdown.
 If you do not know how to create a markdown file, then go to [more resources](#More-resources) section.
 A link is provided to learn how to create a Markdown file.

 ### Instuctions:

 #### 1. Use Lightweight Markup language to create a text file of your linking